Prague, Czech Republic

 - Contemporary Jewish Religious Thought

-Students with an interest in film may choose from courses at the Film and Television Academy of the Performing Arts (FAMU), the oldest film school in Central Europe.
+Film students may choose from courses at FAMU, the oldest film school in Central Europe.
 (Note: Film majors must speak to their academic advisor about earning credit).
 These courses are offered to both local and international students and are taught in English; some have prerequisites.
 There are also opportunities to work on the film crews of full-time American students at FAMU.

 Sample FAMU courses: